 To make our service easier or more useful, we sometimes place small data files on your computer or mobile phone, known as cookies; many websites do this.
 We use this information to measure how people use the website so we can improve it and make sure it works properly.
-Below, we list the cookies and services that this site can use.
+Below, we give more information on which cookies we use.

-If you’re unhappy with data about your visit to be used in this way, you can install the official browser plugin for blocking Google Analytics.
+If you’re unhappy with the idea of sharing the fact you visited our site (and any other sites) with Google, you can install the official browser plugin for blocking Google Analytics.

 If you want to disable advertising-based tracking, you can adjust your Google Ads Settings, or opt out of advertising-based tracking across a number of providers in one go using the Network Advertising Initiative’s opt-out form.